AliceLR/megazeux/scripts/deps/README.md

 and the check that redirects <=10.6 needs to be changed to <=10.5 instead.
 Otherwise, linking i686 and x86_64 binaries will fail because ld doesn't understand the .tbd files in newer SDKs.

+NOTE: Versions earlier than OS X Yosemite may have runtime linker issues distinguishing x86_64 and x86_64h binaries.
+Manually change the minimum OS version to 10.10 for BOTH when combining them in the same build.
+This bug was found in OS X Mavericks 10.9.5 and is not present in OS X Yosemite 10.10.5.

+NOTE: It has been reported that macOS Monterey (and probably other versions) will immediately terminate arm64e binaries.
+Building for this architecture is not recommended until we have more information about this.

 Builds the following libraries: zlib, libpng, libogg, libvorbis, libSDL, libSDL2.